School Immersion in Norway – 16 -18 years old – 1 semester or 1 academic year

 Because Norway is a sparsely populated country, schools can be small and classes can be divided into several grades.

-You will be placed in 1st or 2nd according to your age, level and availability (no placement in 3rd, which is an exam year).
-The choice of course/class is determined by the school director.
+You will be placed in 1st (grade 11) or 2nd (grade 12) depending on your age, level and availability (no placement in 3rd, which is an exam year).
+The choice of course/class is determined by the school headmaster.
 Courses are organised by level, so students of different ages can follow the same course.
 The timetable is based on the course timetable and not on the class timetable.

 The school year is divided into 4 terms.
 The year starts in mid-August and finishes in mid-June.
 Classes generally start at 8.00am and finish at 3.00pm.
 All classes are taught in Norwegian, with the exception of language classes.